 Influencing Policy and Global Cooperation

 The insights of Afropolitans are influencing policy and promoting cooperation on a global scale.
 As individuals with direct migration experience, they offer a unique perspective on this pressing global issue.
-Their contributions help inform migration, multiculturalism, and global citizenship policies, fostering greater understanding and cooperation between nations.
+Their contributions help inform migration, multiculturalism, and international citizenship policies, fostering greater understanding and cooperation between nations.

 Embracing Technological and Cultural Hybridity